mrjpierce/renderer/docs/RENDERER_DETAILS.md

     while not glfw.window_should_close(self.window):
         self._process_input()
         self._update_camera()

+        # Render all objects in the scene
-        for model_name in self.models:
+        for name, obj in self.scene.get_objects():
-            self.render_model(model_name)
+            self.render_model(name,
+                           obj.get('position'),
+                           obj.get('rotation'),
+                           obj.get('scale'))

         glfw.swap_buffers(self.window)
         glfw.poll_events()
 ```
-- Handles input and camera movement.
+- Handles input and camera movement
-- Draws each loaded model using the current shader/material.
+- Iterates through all objects in the scene
+- Renders each object with its individual transforms
-- Swaps display buffers and processes window events.
+- Swaps display buffers and processes window events

 For more, see the `renderer.py` source and the test walkthrough in `tests/render_model/README.md`.